nathaneastwood/fablore/src/main-story/10-outsiders/its-just-business.md

 Using her glass-cutting tool, she accesses a window on the third floor, stalking through the quiet corridors until she finds the master bedroom.
 Crichton is a plump parcel wrapped in sheets, boxed in by his four-poster bed.
 A gift for Uzuri to rip open.

 She hesitates, dirk in hand, having killed no one in cold blood before.
 In self-defense, as vengeance, yes.
-But this man—he's done nothing to her.
+But this man-he's done nothing to her.
 She grits her teeth, clamping down on that pang of guilt.
 Coin is the Spider's only currency.
 This is the business.

 The dirk is gone, replaced with a straight razor.
 She places her hand on Crichton's forehead like a mother checking the temperature of a feverish child.
 He stirs, but doesn't wake until Uzuri draws the razor across his throat.
 His eyes snap open.
 He gasps for breath but sucks in nothing but blood.
 Uzuri leans hard on his forehead, pinning him to the bed as he struggles in vain.
 Blood soaks the sheets, seeps into the mattress, as Crichton's movements weaken and finally stop.
 Uzuri takes her hand from his forehead, brushes his eyelids closed with her fingertips, and wipes the razor on his pillow.
 By the time the blade is clean, the razor has become her dirk once more.